Northern Steamship Company

 The Northern Steam Ship Company Ltd (NSS) served the northern half of the North Island of New Zealand from 1881 to 1974.
-Its headquarters, the Northern Steam Ship Company Building, remains in use on Quay St, Auckland as a bar.
+Its headquarters, the Northern Steam Ship Company Building, remains in use on Quay Street, Auckland as a bar and is listed by Heritage New Zealand as a Category I Historic Place.

 Origins

 Initially there were very few roads and they were muddy and narrow, so a constant theme in early papers was a demand from small coastal settlements for a regular shipping service to link them with the major ports.
 For example, in 1874 a steamer service from Onehunga to Raglan and Port Waikato was given a subsidy by Auckland Province.

 Capt.
 Alexander McGregor had the steam ship Rowena built in Auckland in 1872.
 He joined with a syndicate of owners to run the Argyle, Iona, Glenelg, Staffa, Rowena, Fingal and Katikati, as Auckland Steam Packet Co.
 ASP went into liquidation in 1878 due to losses on a ship for the Fiji trade, the SS Llewellyn.
-On 10 January 1878 ASP had sold Southern Cross for £7000, Go-Ahead for £2500, Pretty Jane for £2350 and the Cantera hulk and her coal for £384, to what was described as a newly-formed Auckland company.
+On 10 January 1878 ASP had sold Southern Cross for £7000, Go-Ahead for £2500, Pretty Jane for £2350 and the Cantera hulk and her coal for £384, to what was described as a newly formed Auckland company.

 On 11 May 1881 nineteen businessmen, including some of the syndicate, formed NSS, buying the ASP's ships.
 Thomas Morrin, David Cruickshank, Alexander McGregor, Thomas Ball, James Macfarlane and James McCosh Clark were the first directors.

 NSS paid a 10% dividend in its first year and started acquiring extra ships.
 The 256 ton Macgregor entered service in September 1881.
 In 1883 Capt.
 McGregor went to Britain to buy new steamers for the Tauranga and Russell routes.
-In 1884 NSS Clansman and Gairloch (wrecked in 1903 and remaining on the beach at Oakura) arrived.
+In 1884 Clansman and Gairloch arrived.
 In 1886 the Waimarie was one of the first to have electric lighting.